Melek-C/2025-03-07-BOOST-GTCA/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "true" %}
-    Participants will have access to a computer with a Mac, Linux, or Windows operating system.
+    Participants should have computer with a
+    Mac, Linux, or Windows operating system.
   {% else %}
     Participants will have access to a computer with a